IGACAT/ViraMiner/README.md

 See "Testing models" sections below, but in short:
 1) format your data as "seq_id,sequence,label", where sequences are given in letters "ATCG...", labels are 1 or 0.
-2) for using the best model - ViraMiner with pre-trained branches and without fine-tuning: python2 predict_only.py --input_file your_test_data.csv --model_path final_ViraMiner/final_ViraMiner_beforeFT.hdf5 > test_output.txt
+2) for using the best model - ViraMiner with pre-trained branches and without fine-tuning: python predict_only.py --input_file your_test_data.csv --model_path final_ViraMiner/final_ViraMiner_beforeFT.hdf5 > test_output.txt

 # Instructions for getting ViraMiner to work and compare it to Plinko

+ViraMiner was ported to python3.
 The sequence length is hard coded in multiple code files.
 So, you have to modify the code files to get the sequence length that you want.
 I believe that all sequence lengths must be the same.
 So, you cannot predict on 300mers if you trained on 100mers.

 I trained a frequency branch, a pattern branch, and then merged them with the three code files provided, so you need to change sequence\_length in frequency\_branch.py, pattern\_branch.py, merge\_and\_retrain.py.
 Instructions for how to do that are in the following sections.